Regrow Food Scraps: 7 Kitchen Leftovers That Sprout on a Windowsill

 - Set it in bright light.

-- Once you see roots and new growth, transplant into soil.
+- Once you see roots and small yellow-green shoots in the center, transplant into potting soil.

 4) Garlic (For Garlic Greens)